Gap-K%: Measuring Top-1 Prediction Gap for Detecting Pretraining Data: Full TPR@5 FPR Results

 \section{Full TPR@5\%FPR Results}

-In this section, we report full TPR@5\%FPR results on the WikiMIA and MIMIR benchmarks in Tables~\ref{tab:fpr_wikimia} and \ref{tab:fpr_mimir}, respectively.
+We report full TPR@5\%FPR results on the WikiMIA and MIMIR benchmarks in Tables~\ref{tab:fpr_wikimia} and \ref{tab:fpr_mimir}, respectively.
+TPR@5\%FPR evaluates performance at the extreme tail of the score distribution, where only a small number of samples determine the outcome.
+As a result, this metric is inherently sensitive to variance across datasets and models, which can make consistent trends less apparent.
+Similar fluctuations have been observed in prior work ~\citep{zhang2025mink}, suggesting that this behavior is inherent to the metric.
 For WikiMIA, Gap-K\% consistently outperforms Min-K\%++ across different input lengths.
 In the original setting, averaged over five models, Gap-K\% improves upon Min-K\%++ by 7.1\%, 7.9\%, and 3.0\% for input lengths of 32, 64, and 128, respectively.
 In the paraphrased setting, Gap-K\% also achieves gains of 2.0\%, 3.4\%, and 2.1\% over Min-K\%++ for the same input lengths.
 These results further demonstrate the robustness of Gap-K\% across both original and paraphrased settings.
 For MIMIR, no single method consistently achieves the best performance across all model sizes.
-Gap-K\% attains the highest average performance in the Pythia-6.9B setting and achieves the second-best average scores for the 1.4B, 2.8B, and 12B models.
+Despite this, Gap-K\% attains the highest average performance in the Pythia-6.9B setting and achieves the second-best average scores for the 1.4B, 2.8B, and 12B models.